t-shinozaki/convcp/README.md

 ## ImageNet
+For the samples of ImageNet,
+you have to deploy the image data under 'convcp/ImageNet' directory.
+Please check 'all_train.lst' and 'all_val.lst'
+for the actual required directory structure for the dataset.

 ### competitive learning
     python train_alex_cp.py -g 0 -E 300 -C 10 -s 100 -B 8 -M alex_cp -O alex_cp